hackclub/hackclub/meetings/2015-09-03_who_writes_the_initial_playbook.md

       - Also Jonathan thinks that it is a good idea for lab directors to take their meeting plans and the post-mortem blog posts and post them in the hackEDU leaders group as well as their cohort's chat.
-          - Instead of just linking it, they may want to provide a quick TLDR so that other leaders can engage with the content without having to open the link.
+          - Instead of just linking it, they may want to provide a quick TL;DR so that other leaders can engage with the content without having to open the link.
 - **@zachlatta**